EternalBlueFlame/EternalMediaBar/README.md

 This source is intended for development of Eternal Media Bar so that users may observe the progress of the program's development, report problems, request features, and even contribute directly to the development.

 <strong>This project requires Android Studio 1.5 or later<br/>
-The application is intended for all android devices 3.0 and later, however currently has only been tested on 5.0 and 4.0 in x86 and ARMv7</strong>
+The application is intended for all android devices 4.0.3 and later, however currently has only been tested on 5.0, 6.0 and 4.0.3 in x86, ARMv7, and ARMv9</strong>

-<strong>APK builds will come when RC1 goals are met, and thereafter will be generated after each new feature is added, assuming it appears stable.</strong>
+<strong><h3>WARNING: save files have changed between the Alpha and the Stable build.
+If you are upgrading from the Alpha build, please clear the data of the app or it will crash.</h3></strong>

-<strong> UPDATE: </strong>RC1 is complete and ready, but my tablet has bricked this week.
-It will be at worst 2 more weeks before I can get it upgraded or repaired, so I can do ARM(Neon) testing.
+This can be done in your settings menu, under the apps category.

-<br/>I do not want to make any releases until ARM testing has been done.
+<strong>APK builds will be generated after each new feature is added, assuming it appears stable.</strong>

 <h2>Contact us</h2>
 Both Lunar Tales and Eternal Blue Flame may be found at our GitHub and our respective blogs.